7 Questions to Ask Before Choosing a Wheelchair Ramp for Home Stairs

 Most portable ramps range from 2 feet to 6 feet in length and can easily be folded up for easy storage and transport.
 Most portable ramps are made of aluminum, which is lighter than other materials.

-If you’ve decided that a portable ramp is the best option for you, just be sure to check that your ramp meets the ADA guidelines mentioned above.
+If you’ve decided that a portable ramp is the best option for you, just be sure to check that your ramp meets the ADA ramp requirements mentioned above.
 Remember, they apply to all ramps, including portable ones that are only used every once in a while.

 Buy a Wheelchair Ramp for Stairs Today